$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Solution to the optimal stopping problem

 Which yields the desired contradiction.
-Therefore we conclude that $b^*=h^*$. \end{proof} Now we show the continuity of the value function $V$ and right continuity of $b$.
-It turns out that $b$ is continuous, the proof of this makes use of a variational inequality and will be proved later.
+Therefore, we conclude that $b^*=0$. \end{proof} In the following, we proceed to analyse the continuity properties of $b$ and $V$.
+Note that, by using standard arguments (from the fact that $D$ is a closed set), we can show that the function $b$ is right continuous.
+It turns out that $b$ is continuous, the proof of this fact makes use of a variational inequality and will be proved later.\\

-\begin{lemma} The function $V$ is continuous on $E$ and $b$ is right-continuous.
+Now we are ready to show the continuity of the value function $V$.
+The proof is rather long and technical so is included in Appendix \ref{sec:Appendix}. \begin{lemma} The function $V$ is continuous on $E$.
 Moreover, in the case that $X$ is of infinite variation we have that

 for all $u>0$.